-Each student's academic progress is evaluated at the midpoint of their program.
-All students must demonstrate that they are making Satisfactory Academic Progress (SAP) toward the successful completion of course requirements in their selected program of study within a reasonable period of time.
+Each student's academic progress is formally evaluated at the end of the payment period and students must demonstrate that they are making Satisfactory Academic Progress (SAP) toward the successful completion of course requirements in their selected program of study within a reasonable period of time.
 The SAP Policy consists of both a qualitative and quantitative cumulative component, includes all periods of attendance and is applied consistently to all students at First Institute.

-Both the qualitative and quantitative requirements for SAP are evaluated at the midpoint of the programs.
+Both the qualitative and quantitative requirements for SAP are evaluated at the end of the payment period of the program.
 Students are considered to be meeting SAP if they meet the following criteria:

-QUALITATIVE PROGRESS - GRADE POINT AVERAGE (GPA)
+QUALITATIVE PROGRESS - (GRADE POINT AVERAGE)